This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Being ‘settled’

 A settled person is someone ordinarily resident in the UK without any immigration restriction on the length of their stay.
 The regulations take this definition from immigration law (section 33(2A) of the Immigration Act 1971).
-Students with right of abode in the UK or indefinite leave to remain will meet the criteria.
+Students who are British citizens, have indefinite leave to remain, or have been granted the right to stay in the UK under the EU Settlement Scheme will meet the criteria.

 Being ‘ordinarily resident’